bergamotBen/bergamotBen/README.md

 ## [Data Visualisation with React](https://github.com/bergamotBen/react-data-visualisation)

-This two-day React sprint helped me learn about making API requests using Axios and presenting them using ChartJS.
+This two day React sprint helped me learn about making API requests using Axios and presenting them using ChartJS.
 The data comes from the [National Grid's carbon intensity API.](https://carbonintensity.org.uk/) The API refreshes every thirty minutes and reveals that Scotland’s main source of power is (drumroll please) wind, again.
 Have a peep and see if it’s changed.
 You never know.

 ### 🔋 🌞 💨